Minneapolis–Saint Paul: Public transit

 Metro Transit, by far the area's biggest bus service provider, owes its existence to the old streetcar lines in the area.
 Metro Transit provides about 95% of the public transit rides in the region, with over 900 buses, while some suburbs have other bus services.
 The University of Minnesota, Twin Cities operates a free bus system between its campuses.
 This system includes the Campus Connector bus rapid transit line, which travels between the Minneapolis and Saint Paul campuses by a dedicated bus line and throughout the two campuses on normal access roads.

-The METRO Blue Line LRT (light rail) began operations in June 2004, connecting downtown Minneapolis, Minneapolis–Saint Paul International Airport and the Mall of America in Bloomington.
-It was followed by the METRO Red Line BRT (bus rapid transitway) in 2013 connecting the Mall of America with Lakeville along Cedar Avenue through the southern suburbs.
-The METRO Green Line LRT connecting downtown Minneapolis, the University of Minnesota campus and downtown Saint Paul along University Avenue opened in 2014.
+The METRO Blue Line LRT (light rail) began operations in 2004, connecting downtown Minneapolis, Minneapolis–Saint Paul International Airport, and the Mall of America in Bloomington.
+It was followed by the METRO Red Line BRT (bus rapid transitway) in 2013, connecting the Mall of America with Lakeville along Cedar Avenue through the southern suburbs.
+The METRO Green Line LRT connecting downtown Minneapolis, the University of Minnesota campus, and downtown Saint Paul along University Avenue opened in 2014.
 Metro Transit operates all three lines.
-The Northstar Line commuter rail line connecting Minneapolis with Big Lake opened in 2009; it will be replaced by bus service in January 2026 due to low ridership.

-The METRO system consists of nine separate projects.
+The METRO system comprises nine separate projects.
 There are two light rail lines: the Blue Line, which runs from Target Field in downtown Minneapolis past Minneapolis-St Paul International Airport to the Mall of America; and the Green Line, which runs from Target Field past the University of Minnesota to Union Depot in downtown Saint Paul.
 The BRT Red Line serves as an extension of the Blue Line across the Minnesota River, where it connects with southern suburbs at four different stations.

 The BRT Orange Line connects downtown Minneapolis with Burnsville along I-35W.
 Downtown Saint Paul and Woodbury are connected by the BRT Gold Line via a dedicated busway parallel to I-94 for much of its route.
 The arterial BRT A, B, and C lines serve as upgrades to existing local bus routes and connect with the Blue and Green lines at certain shared stations.